 Can I get more of the CHILDCTC in a lump sum when I file my 2021 taxes instead of getting half of it in advance monthly payments?

 Yes, you can opt out of monthly payments for any reason.
 To opt-out of the monthly payments, or unenroll, you can go to the IRS Child Tax Credit Update Portal.
 If you do choose not to receive any more monthly payments, you’ll get any remaining Child Tax Credit (CHILDCTC) as a lump sum next year when you file your tax return.

 Will I keep getting the expanded credit amounts and the advance payments next year?

 The American Rescue Plan enacted these historic changes to the Child Tax Credit (CHILDCTC) for 2021 only.
 That is why President Biden and many others strongly believe that we should extend the increased Child Tax Credit (CHILDCTC) for years and years to come.
-President Biden proposes that in his American Families Plan.
+President Biden proposes that in his Build Back Better Agenda.